 AI peer review

-8 specialised AI agents review your manuscript against standards derived from 23,000 real peer reviews across 15+ academic platforms.
+8 specialised AI agents review your manuscript against standards derived from 69,000 real peer reviews across 19+ academic platforms.
 Full structured report in under 15 minutes.
+Pay-as-you-go — a full review costs 30 credits, and new accounts get 25 free credits to start.

 8